Alice-Bob-SW/felis/docs/reference/boson_4_chips.md

+# Boson 4 chips

-# The Boson 4 design
+## The Boson 4 design

-Boson 4 is part of the “Boson” series of chip designs, meant to demonstrate promising ways of implementing cat qubits.
+Boson 4 is part of the “Boson” series of chip designs, meant to demonstrate promising ways of implementing [cat qubits](../getting_started/why_cat_qubits.md).

 ![A Boson 4 chip](../media/backends/boson4.png)